WE WILL FIGHT FOR YOUR RECOVERY

 The “Attractive Nuisance” Doctrine

 One important legal concept that can affect a property owner’s liability for injuries to trespassers is the “attractive nuisance” doctrine.
 This doctrine recognizes that certain conditions or objects on a property may attract children, who, due to their young age and inability to understand potential risks, may trespass and get injured.
+An attractive nuisance can lead to a premises liability case if a child is injured.

 Attractive nuisances may include but are not limited to: